 Suppose we start with an array size 1 and double its size whenever we run out of space.
-This process involves allocating a new array of double size, copying the data of the old array to the lower half of the new one, and deleting the space used by the old array.
-The extra overhead involved in this process is recopying the old data to the new array on each doubling.
-The crucial question is: how many times does an element need to be recopied after n number of insertions?
-Let's visualize.
+This process will allocate a new array of double size, copy the data of the old array to the lower half of the new array, and delete the space used by the old array.

 = n + n/2 + n/4 + ..... + 4 + 2 + 1